-6 Regular elliptic solutions of the HBDE and RS system in discrete time
+6. Regular Elliptic Solutions of the HBDE and RS System in Discrete Time

 In this section we study the class of elliptic solutions to HBDE for which the number of zeros M_t of the τ -function does not depend on t.
-We call them elliptic solutions of the regular type since they have a smooth continuum limit.
+We call them elliptic solutions of the regular type (or simply regular elliptic solutions) since they have a smooth continuum limit.
 Although it has been argued in the previous section that the situation of interest for the Bethe ansatz is quite opposite, we find it useful to briefly discuss this class of solutions.